seamfix/jack_and_jill/README.md

 ### Setup
 1) Download and install Raccoon.jar from here: https://raccoon.onyxbits.de
 2) Login to Raccoonn with your Google Play gmail account.
-3) Choose to register a new pseudo device or mimick an existing device.
+3) Choose to register a new pseudo device.
 4) Then add the following dependency to your maven:

 ### Dependency